Images Back End

 }

-To serve image/video static files, in the New()
+To serve image/video static files, in the main()

 to redirect URL path /media